Buying Information >

 contact language issues.
 Sourcing Managers will consult with the

 Office of the General Counsel as

 Conditions for approving supplier contracts:

-- Due to the volume and complexity of the contracts received by the department, Purchasing Services will require three (3) business days to review and approve a supplier contract effective August 1, 2006.
+- Purchasing Services will require three (3) business days to review and approve a supplier contract.
 The review and approval period may take longer than three days based on unique business requirements or supplier terms and conditions.
 The Sourcing Manager will advise the requisitioner if the approval period will take longer than three (3) business days.

 - Emergency contract requirements will be processed on case-by-case basis.